What can I say about London that hasn’t already been said?

 A lot of people think that there’s going to be a bunch of tits and ass running around and they’re exactly right.

 But people aren’t going to be having sex in the corners.

 Also, no one will try to shove something in your face without asking you first.

 Except these people are probably wearing less or have really extravagant outfits.

 There is Zero Tolerance for unwanted touching.

-So maybe next time you’re in London and you wanna see something a little darker, a little sexier, you can go out to some of these clubs.
+Maybe the next time you’re in London you wanna see something a little darker and a little sexier.

 CLUB RUB – www.club-rub.com